4 Quick Wins for Your Asset Management System

 When you accepted the contract for that new job, did you take into account your cement mixer was awaiting repair?
 Maybe you don’t know maintenance is estimating a two-week window for the arrival of the part needed to make the repair.

-The primary function of any asset management system is to record and track items so their location is known at all times.
-This makes it much more difficult to steal company devices, tools or equipment and much easier to trace them back to the last person responsible for the item.
+Recording the location and check in/out logs of company devices, tools or equipment makes them much more difficult to steal and much easier to trace back to the last person responsible for the item.

 Reconsider the imaginary situation with Mike and the missing handcart.
 Maybe he spends half a day looking for it, recruiting other employees to join the search.
 Eventually, it is determined the handcart is missing.

-With an asset management system in place the handcart’s location and last known user could be easily identified.
+With a reliable asset management system in place the handcart’s location and last known user could be easily identified.
 Perhaps the handcart disappeared with a terminated employee who was using it on their last shift.
 Perhaps it was left at a job site and can be easily recovered.